-Foremost expert in early learning sports development, Founder at Chicago-based Coach Pickles' Jelly Bean Sports.
+Foremost expert on early learning sports development.
+Founder at Chicago-based Coach Pickle's Jelly Bean Sports.

 How to Teach Young Children to Dribble A Soccer Ball - Teaching Video

 Dribbling a soccer ball is a fundamental skill young children need to learn to play soccer.
 Easy for young children to understand, the general premise of kicking the soccer ball makes soccer a popular introductory sport for many young children.

 Coaching the "Use of Hands" in Soccer

 One challenge young children can have and a common behavior many have is using their hands instead of their feet when playing soccer.
 As coaches, it is our job to gently coach them on when and where the use of hands in soccer occurs.
 This is not a primary lesson but something you fold into your coaching (e.g. during clean up - soccer ball overhead and thrown into the bag) It is important to keep in mind that saying "no hands" in soccer is not always the case.
 Hands can be used at select times in the game of soccer and always by the goalie.